-Hearing aids worn in the ear are generally custom-fit based on an impression of the ear.
-There are a variety of ITE styles that are available.
+ITE hearing aids are worn in the ear instead of resting behind it, and are custom-fit based on an impression of the ear.
+There are a variety of ITE styles available including:

 Invisible In-the-Canal (IIC)

 IIC instruments are the smallest custom hearing aids available.
-They sit in the second bend of the canal and are nearly invisible to the naked eye.
-They are designed for mild to moderate hearing loss.
+They sit deep within the canal and are nearly invisible to the naked eye.

 Completely In-the-Canal (CIC)

-CIC instruments fit deeply into the ear canal.
+CIC instruments fit into the ear canal, but not as deeply as the IIC models.
 Slightly larger than the IIC, they are still relatively hard to see.
-They are designed for mild to moderate hearing loss.

 In-the-Canal (ITC) or Half Shell

 ITC instruments sit in the lower portion of the outer ear bowl.
-Since they are slightly larger than the CIC, they are able to hold additional features.
-These include a larger battery, directional microphones, and volume controls.
-They are designed for mild to severe hearing loss.
+Since they are slightly larger than the CIC, they are able to hold additional features, including a larger battery, directional microphones, and volume controls.

 In-the-Ear (ITE) or Full Shell

-Full shell instruments fill the entire outer ear bowl.
-Due to their larger size, they allow for more features and functions.
-These include a larger battery, directional microphones, volume controls, and can fit larger receivers for more severe hearing losses.
-They are designed for mild to severe hearing losses.
+ITE instruments fill the entire outer ear bowl.
+Their larger size allows for more features and functions, including a larger battery, directional microphones, volume controls, and larger receivers for more severe hearing losses.